 Weight: 25-30 tonnes

-Instead of the dorsal fin, the grey whales feature a slightly lifted midline known as the dorsal ridge.
-The grey whale population are located in two pockets of the world; eastern North Pacific and western North Pacific.
+The grey whales feature a slightly lifted midline known as the dorsal ridge instead of the dorsal fin.
+Their population is located in two pockets of the world; eastern North Pacific and western North Pacific.

 10. Hector’s Dolphin